intel/xpumanager/README.md

 ## GPU telemetry exported from Intel XPU Manager to Grafana
-![GPU telemetry exported from Intel XPU Manager to Grafana](doc/img/Grafana.PNG) for a Docker container image that can be used as a Prometheus exporter in a K8s environment.
+![GPU telemetry exported from Intel XPU Manager to Grafana](doc/img/Grafana.PNG)

 ## Intel XPU Manager Documentation
 * Refer to the [XPU Manager Installation Guide](doc/Install_guide.md) for how to install/uninstall Intel XPU Manager.